hexdsl/dotfiles/README.md

 - File Manager `ranger`.
 Console application, extensible, and straightforward.
 - Mail client `neomutt`.
 Robust, reliable, email client for communicating via the console.
 Neomutt aims to revive or otherwise improve `mutt`.
 - Feed reader `newsboat`.
 Simple RSS reader with podcasting capabilities.
-- Feed reader GUI `feedreader-git`.
-Very promising.
-Still a work in progress.
-Excellent support for podcasts.
 - Music server `mpd`.
 Music Player Daemon works in the background, enabling all sorts of clients to interface with it.
 - Music client `ncmpcpp`.
 Console based MPD interface.
 - Music client GUI `cantata`.
 Qt app to interface with MPD.
 Fully featured.